This post may contain affiliate links. See our affiliate disclaimer here.

 Yeah.
 That was a hard day.
 But we are constantly being pushed and growing because we are always doing things out of our comfort zone.

-28. RVing teaches you to fix things.
 I hoped I was going to be rich enough to pay a mechanic all the time.
-That strategy hasn’t worked out for me yet, so now I know how to flush my radiator, fix my generator, check gauges, and a lot of other manly stuff I couldn’t do before.
+That strategy hasn’t worked out for me yet, so now I know how to flush my radiator, fix my generator, check gauges, and other manly stuff I couldn’t do before.
 I even recently outfitted our Honda CR-V for proper towing.
 Dad would be proud.

-29. It teaches you to value experiences over belongings, and relationships above work.
 At the core of it, this is what our lifestyle is truly about.
-Not about buying lots of things.
-Not about having a big expensive house or car.
-Not about following the same path as everyone else.
+Not buying lots of things.
+Not having a big expensive house or car.
+And not following the same path as everyone else.
 It’s about valuing things that truly matter, like spending time with my family and experiencing the world together.

 All in all, I stand by all of my beliefs in choosing the RV lifestyle over buying a traditional home.
 Does that mean we’ll never settle down and buy a house?
 Not at all, but it’s the best decision we have ever made.